Long gaps in sieved sets: Introduction

-\begin{remark} Let $G$ be the Galois group of $f$.
-By the Chebotarev density theorem \cite{Chebotarev} (see also \cite{lagodl}), $\rho$ equals the proportion of elements of $G$ with at least one fixed point, and in general lies in $[\frac1{d},1)$.
+\begin{remark} Let $G$ be the Galois group of $f$, realized canonically as a subgroup of the symmetric group $\mathfrak{S}_d$.
+By the Chebotarev Density Theorem \cite{Chebotarev} (see also \cite{lagodl}), we may take $\rho$ equal to the proportion of elements of $G$ with at least one fixed point, which lies in $[\frac1{d},1)$.
 We have $\rho=1/d$ for many polynomials, e.g. $x^{2^k}+1$, but $\rho$ is much larger generically.
-It is known since van der Waerden \cite{vdW} that a random irreducible polynomial of degree $d$ will have Galois group $S_d$ with high probability.
-For a strong quantitative form of this result, see Rivin \cite{Rivin}.
-Then $\rho$ is the proportion of elements of $S_d$ with a fixed point.
+It is known since van der Waerden \cite{vdW} that a random irreducible polynomial of degree $d$ will have Galois group $\mathfrak{S}_d$ with high probability\footnote{Specifically, fix the degree $d$ and let the coefficients of $f$ be chosen randomly and uniformly from $[-N,N] \cap \Z$.
+Then, as $N\to \infty$, the probability that $f$ is irreducible and has Galois group $\mathfrak{S}_d$ tends to 1.}.
+In this case $\rho$ is the proportion of elements of $\mathfrak{S}_d$ with a fixed point.
 This is the classical derangement problem, and we have for such polynomials